Director of PQL

 Technical Director, Peace and Security

-Mehreen Farooq is the Director of Counterpart’s Program, Quality, and Learning department – overseeing a dynamic team of technical specialists who deliver the analytics, results measurement, and learning that underpin and continuously advance Counterpart’s mission and impact.
+Mehreen Farooq is the Director of Counterpart’s Program, Quality, and Learning (PQL) department – overseeing a dynamic team of technical specialists who deliver the analytics, results measurement, and learning that underpin and continuously advance Counterpart’s mission and impact.
 Mehreen specializes in developing collective impact initiatives that emphasize religious leader engagement, gender and social inclusion, and positive youth development to support social change.
 As Counterpart International’s Peace and Security Technical Director, Mehreen Farooq plays a leading role in cultivating an innovative community of practice that explores the intersectionality of civil society strengthening, democracy promotion, security governance, and rule of law initiatives, as well as broader peacebuilding, conflict mitigation, countering violent extremism (CVE), terrorism prevention, and stabilization initiatives.
 Mehreen brings more than 10 years of technical expertise providing governmental and non-governmental actors with needs assessments, community engagement assistance, strategic guidance for project implementation, and training to improve public policy and programming to advance peace and security.
 She is currently also an Adjunct Professor at Georgetown University’s School of Foreign Service, teaching a course on “Community-Based Terrorism Prevention.”

 Before Joining Counterpart